Anthony-Macabata/Designed-Dual-WAN-PCC-Load-Balancing-Recursive-Routing-Failover/README.md

 ### Test 4: Recursive Route Failover & Convergence Timing

-**What I did:** Simulated a "Ghost" gateway failure by creating an explicit packet drop rule for the recursive targets (8.8.8.8 and 1.1.1.1) on ISP 1 while keeping the physical gateway interface active, using a high-frequency ping (0.1s interval) to measure the exact failover time.
+**What I did:** Simulated an ISP failure by creating an explicit packet drop rule for the recursive targets (8.8.8.8 and 1.1.1.1) on ISP 1 while keeping the physical gateway interface active, using a high-frequency ping (0.1s interval) to measure the exact failover time.

 **What happened:** Without recursive routing, the connections became confused and packets were dropped into an active black hole because the router thought the up-state interface was healthy.